Lillian Nordica: Career

 Nordica wrote a treatise called Hints to Singers.
 A copy is appended to her Yankee Diva biography.

 By 1913, Nordica's voice and health were in decline.
-This did not prevent her from embarking misguidedly on a strenuous tour to Australia, which proved to be her last.
+This did not prevent her from embarking on a tour of Australia, which proved to be her last.

 Recordings

 Nordica made a number of acoustic discs for Columbia Records.
 They were recorded comparatively late in her career, however, and are of a poor technical standard.
-Nevertheless, they do indicate her considerable range as a singer, for she is able to perform both coloratura showpieces (such as "Io son Titania" from Mignon) and dramatic Wagnerian solos (such as "Mild und leise" from Tristan und Isolde).
+Nevertheless, they do indicate her range as a singer, for she is able to perform both coloratura showpieces (such as "Io son Titania" from Mignon) and dramatic Wagnerian solos (such as "Mild und leise" from Tristan und Isolde).
 Her best known record is probably that of a demanding aria from the Hungarian opera Hunyadi Laszlo by Ferenc Erkel, which she cut in 1907.
 Nordica can be also heard briefly in some of the Mapleson Cylinders that were recorded during actual performances at the Metropolitan Opera House during the first few years of the 20th century.
-The sound of these cylinders is primitive but the impressive size of Nordica's voice can be better appreciated as it rings out in a theatre acoustic.
+The sound of these cylinders is primitive but the size of Nordica's voice can be understood as it rings out in a theatre acoustic.
 A CD of her gramophone and cylinder recordings was released by Marston Records in 2003, complete with extensive liner notes dealing with Nordica's voice and career (see below).